Reid's 'Common-Sense' (Scottish) Realism and Dooyeweerd

 Tarnas R (1996) The Passion of the Western Mind.
 London, UK: Pimlico, Random House.

-This page is part of a collection of pages that links to various thinkers, within The Dooyeweerd Pages, which explain, explore and discuss Dooyeweerd's interesting philosophy.
-Email questions or comments would be welcome.
+is part of The Dooyeweerd Pages, which explain, explore and discuss Dooyeweerd's interesting philosophy.
+Questions or comments are very welcome.

 Created: 26 January 2005